 In the course of my research for my next book, Havruta with a One-Eyed Cat, I’m reading a variety of books on topics ranging from Talmud to mathematical logic.
 Here, I’ll record thoughts that come to me along the way.
 Some of these musings may well make it into the book, depending on whether Pixel takes an interest (a sure way of getting a cat to take an interest in a book is to try to read it when she’s in the room!).

 Following are some musings on Devora Steinmetz’s Punishment & Freedom, a veritable treasure of Halakhic insight.

-Her main point is that Halakhah is positivist, that is, based purely on the acceptance of commandment, as opposed to Noachide laws, for which the Talmud offers two different derivations, both of which correspond to some version of “natural law”.
-In the excerpt below, she sets the crime of murder apart from other Sinnaitic laws as the one place where Sinnaitic Law and natural law meet.
+Her main point is that Halakhah is positivist, that is, based purely on the acceptance of commandment, as opposed to the Noachide laws, for which the Talmud offers two different derivations, both of which correspond to some version of “natural law”.
+In the excerpt below, Steinmetz shows how the crime of murder is set apart from other Sinnaitic laws as the one place where Sinnaitic Law and natural law meet.

 And in the course of fulfilling the required bureaucratic requirements, tempers cool, lust subsides, sanity prevails.

 Do we still need such procedures?
 A look at the news in our region attests to the adage that a stream returns to its natural course.
 Just as 70 years ago Europe proved to us that the veneer of civilization is thin indeed, the Middle East seems fated to periods of violent upheaval.